nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 # Results

-Fully self-contained interactive html report allowing easy exploration and distribution of raw and processed data by the user.
+Fully self-contained interactive html report allowing easy exploration and sharing of raw and processed data by the user.

 # Pipeline input, output and parameters